YumaYX/rubydemodoc/input/script/main_block.md

-This Ruby code snippet demonstrates a standard Ruby script structure.
-The `if __FILE__ == $0` block ensures that the code within it is executed only when the script is run directly, and not when it is required as a library by another script.
-This is a common practice in Ruby to separate executable code from code that is intended to be used as a module.
-The code block is currently empty, indicating that the script does not have any main logic to execute when run directly.
+This Ruby code snippet demonstrates a standard idiom for ensuring that a block of code is executed only when the Ruby script is run directly, not when it's required as a library by another script.
+The `if __FILE__ == $0` condition checks if the current file is the main program being executed.
+If it is, the code within the block is executed.
+This is commonly used to include testing code or the main program logic that should not be executed when the file is included as a library.